 Students From Varied Backgrounds May Lead to Diverse Faculty

 As demographics shift and the profession changes, so must the makeup of nursing faculty.
 The National Advisory Council on Nurse Education and Practice (NACNEP) reports that the current makeup of nursing faculty tends to be relatively homogeneous.
 As the profession grows and faculty shortages increase, however, industry leaders have identified an even greater need for faculty members from diverse backgrounds.

 As more diverse students pursue advanced practice nursing degrees, they may also enter academia at an increased rate.
-This may enhance the inclusive appearance of the profession, further encouraging diverse students to pursue graduate-level nursing degrees.
+This may further encourage students from diverse backgrounds to pursue graduate-level nursing degrees.